wenqian-zhao/wenqian-zhao/README.md

 <h2 align="center">Hi there 👋, I'm Wenqian!</h2>
 </br>
 <p align="left">
 Hey!
-I'm a UCSD HDSI grad and data scientist at MiniMax in Shanghai, diving deep into LLM and AI.
+I'm a UCSD HDSI alumni and data scientist at MiniMax in Shanghai, diving deep into LLM and AI.
 Passionate about unleashing data's power to make real-world impacts, I'm all about exploring, innovating, and keeping things fun in the world of LLM.
 Excited to see where this adventure leads!

 </p>